 A different process, however, forms mud volcanoes in the Mariana region.
-Here, movement of tectonic plates brings mantle rocks into contact with seawater.
-When this happens, numerous chemical reactions
+The mud volcanoes here form only in the zone between the trench and the active volcanic arc.
+This area is called the "forearc" region.
+Here, movement of tectonic plates brings mantle rocks